Brush Recycling

 Residents must live inside Round Rock city limits, pay City of Round Rock taxes and have proof of residency by showing a current City of Round Rock water bill and valid drivers license, qualify for free mulch.
 Residents may load up to 2 cubic yards of mulch during the center’s hours of operation.
 Or opt to pay $10 for a BRC team member to load the mulch for you ($5 for each additional cubic yard).
 No commercial vehicles, dump trucks or large trailers qualify for free residential mulch.

-As of Sunday, March 19, the City of Round Rock and its contractors have completed two rounds of pickups in every neighborhood in the City limits.
+The City of Round Rock and its contractors completed two rounds of pickups in every neighborhood in the City limits by March 19.
 This effort resulted in over 437,000 cubic yards of brush being picked up from an estimated 20,000 homes in Round Rock.

 0